PIReTship/bookdata-tools/README.md

 ## Running Everything

 The dependencies are declared in `environment.yml`, in a format suitable for use with [conda-lock][].
-We provide lockfiles for Windows, macOS, and Linux; to create a Conda environment, run:
+We also provide a lockfile for reproducible dependencies; to install the environment, run:

     conda-lock install -n bookdata conda-lock.yml